-In firm news, the Norton Pelt team is very excited to announce that we won the Best Law Firm Category in the 2023 Best of the Burg contest!
-We'd like to extend a big thank you to our community for all of your support - this couldn't have been achieved without you.
+In firm news, the Norton Pelt team is thrilled to announce that we have won the Best Law Firm Category in the 2023 and 2024 Best of the Burg contests!
+Two years in a row!
+We'd like to extend a big thank you to our community for all of your support – this couldn't have been achieved without you.
 We look forward to continuing to provide excellent legal services to Fredericksburg and the Commonwealth.

 A Brief Guide to Powers of Attorney in Virginia